 “You have literally no data on this & neither does anyone else,” Yeadon said.

-Several of the Covid-19 vaccine candidates utilise novel technology that has not previously been used to create vaccines, Yeadon points out.
+Several of the SARS-CoV-2 vaccine candidates utilise novel technology that has not previously been used to create vaccines, Yeadon points out.
 There is therefore no long-term safety data that can be pointed to in support of the notion that it’s reasonable to expedite development, he adds.

 “I am suspicious of the motives of those proposing expedited use in the wider human population,” Yeadon said.